Schrausser/Uranologion-tables/petav_tab04.md

 ²) were moved back by 45 positions at $M$, the year numbers remain unchanged.
 ³) correct year number at $M$, c.f. `by_num`.

+The reason why the *Flavian dynasty* was relocated to the 8th century BC remains unclear, a similar inconsistency concerning the era of *Vespasian* may be noted here (s.
+Hilts, 2013 or Jacques, 2014):

+>" [...] the Iron Age fortifications [...]
+Dubbed ‘Vespasian’s Camp’ by the Elizabethan antiquarian William Camden — despite having no connection to the Roman commander (and later emperor) who subdued Britain’s southwest [...] — the full archaeological potential of the 2,500-year-old hillfort only started to be appreciated recently.", (Hilts, 2013).

 ## References

+Hilts, C. (2013). *Vespasian’s Camp: Cradle of Stonehenge*.
+Current Archaeology. https://archaeology.co.uk/articles/features/vespasians-camp-cradle-of-stonehenge.htm.

+Jacques, D. (2014). *Vespasian’s Camp and the extent of its eighteenth century landscaping*.
+University of Buckingham. https://www.buckingham.ac.uk/research/hri/fellows/jacques/18thcentury.

 Maximus. (n.d.).
 Vat.gr.505 ed.
 Vatican: Biblioteca Apostolica Vaticana. https://digi.vatlib.it/view/MSS_Vat.gr.505.